romana1234/ada-template-website/website.md

 ### What has been the evolution of the female share ?
 As seen in the female share averages of the most movie producing-countries and famous genres, the scene is clearly dominated by men.
 However, the previous analyses give no information about the evolution of the female share.
 A country, being aware of the inequalities in the movie industry, may have actively tried to reduce those inequalities in the past decade.
 If their film history has a very low female share, those efforts may not be perceptible in the previous analysis.

 In order to identify increasing or decreasing (or neither) trends of the female share, for each country, a linear regression was performed on the time series to obtain the following relation: $Female \quad share \quad = \quad intercept \quad + slope \cdot year$.
 Analysing the slope of that linear relationship allows us to identify general trends.
 In order for the analysis to be relevant, only the years with at least 4 movies produced were kept.
 The countries with slopes having p-values greater than the usual threshold of 0.05 were also discarded.
-These linear regressions yield the following: (mettre texte à côté du tableau????)(Mettre aussi un histogramme des slopes????)
+These linear regressions yield the following: (mettre texte à côté du tableau????)(Mettre aussi un histogramme des slopes????)TROUVER COMMENT ECRIRE A COTE

 |           Country          |  Slope  |
 |:--------------------------:|:-------:|